How Council Procures Goods & Services

 How Council purchases goods and services

-The general requirements around purchases can be summarised as:
+The general requirements can be summarised as:

 Selling goods and services to Council